Dmytro Razumkov: Biography

 On 6 September 2019, Razumkov was appointed as a member of the National Security and Defense Council of Ukraine.

 In November 2019, Oleksandr Kornienko succeed Razumkov as head of Servant of the People.

 In December 2019, Razumkov was included in the list of the 100 most influential Ukrainians by Focus magazine for the first time, taking 7th place.
 In August 2020, he was named the 12th most influential Ukrainian by Ukrainian media outlet Novoye Vremya.

 He has served as a member of the National Investment Council since 24 December 2019.

 On 7 October 2021, the Verkhovna Rada voted to dismiss Razumkov from his post as Chairman of the Parliament.
-Four days earlier President Zelensky had stated that he was "not a member of our team anymore."
-President Zelensky removed Razumkov from the National Security and Defense Council on 15 October 2021 and replaced him with Ruslan Stefanchuk, his successor as Chairman of the Verkhovna Rada.
+Four days earlier President Zelenskyy had stated that he was "not a member of our team anymore."
+This followed conflict between Razumkov, Zelenskyy and the Servant of the People party, due to Razumkov's lack of support for Zelenskyy's de-oligarchisation law and imposition of sanctions on oligarch Viktor Medvedchuk.
+President Zelenskyy removed Razumkov from the National Security and Defense Council on 15 October 2021 and replaced him with Ruslan Stefanchuk, his successor as Chairman of the Verkhovna Rada.

 Prior to his dismissal, Razumkov was booted out of the instant messenger chat groups of Servant of the People, the party he used to lead, and labelled as an "opposition politician" by the leader of the party's parliamentary faction.
 Razumkov is listed as an independent (not part of any party faction) on the parliament's website, although he has not actually been excluded from Servant of the People's parliamentary faction.

 On 5 November 2021, Razumkov’s press secretary confirmed information about the forthcoming creation of a 25-member association of people’s deputies in the Ukrainian parliament headed by Razumkov.
 Servant of the People pre-emptively threatened to exclude party members who join the association.
 On 8 November, Razumkov published the list of MPs who intend to join the association, which includes 21 MPs from Servant of the People, two MPs from Fatherland, and two independents, as well as the official request to create the association.
 The inter-factional parliamentary group is named Smart Politics.

 On 16 November 2021, Razumkov confirmed that he would create a political party.
 In January 2022, he founded an NGO called Team Razumkov that would form the backbone of the new party.

 Razumkov is married and has two children.
 He lives in Kyiv.

-Civic position
+Political views

-Prior to holding public office, Razumkov made a point of speaking Russian, which is widely used but not a state language in Ukraine."As long as I do not hold public office, as long as we have Russian aggression and as long as the Russian state wants to protect the Russian-speaking population, I use only Russian during broadcasts.
-Because I don't think it's necessary to come in tanks, come with machine guns and "green men" and protect me as a Russian-speaking population."He believes that the issue of language is not relevant while the country is at war.
+In 2019, Razumkov made a point of speaking Russian in public."As long as we have Russian aggression and as long as the Russian state wants to protect the Russian-speaking population, I use only Russian during broadcasts.
+Because I don't think it's necessary to come in tanks, come with machine guns and "green men" and protect me as a Russian-speaking population."He believed that the issue of language is not relevant while the country is at war.